 Amendments.
 The Privacy Act was amended by the Computer Matching and Privacy Act of 1988.
 Congress later enacted the Computer Matching and Privacy Protection Amendments of 1990 (Pub.
 L. No. 101-508), which further clarified the due process provisions found in subsection (p).
 Dept. of Justice, Overview of the Privacy Act of 1974, 2010 Edition.

 Privacy and Other Civil Liberties Implications.
 The Privacy Act “protects certain federal government records pertaining to individuals.
 In particular, the Act covers systems of records that an agency maintains and retrieves by an individual’s name or other personal identifier (e.g., social security number)….
 In general, the Privacy Act prohibits unauthorized disclosures of the records it protects.
 It also gives individuals the right to review records about themselves, to find out if these records have been disclosed, and to request corrections or amendments of these records, unless the records are legally exempt.”
 Federal Trade Commission summary of the Privacy Act.
-The agency has ten days to either make the correction or to notify the requestor that the correction will not be made.
+Federal agencies have ten days to either make the correction or to notify the requestor that the correction will not be made.
 5 U.S.C. § 552a(d).

 Exemptions to the Privacy Act protections are allowed for:

 - the Bureau of Labor Statistics,